smatechnologies/opconmft-docs/docs/security.md

 - CMS (Cryptographic Message Syntax)

 ### SSL/TLS Encryption
-OpConMFT supports the following versions of SSL/TLS when connecting with the FTPS or HTTPS protocols:
+OpCon MFT supports the following versions of SSL/TLS when connecting with the FTPS or HTTPS protocols:

 - SSL 3.0
 - TLS 1.0